Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context-sensitive standardisation through a multi-layered approach

 \subsection{Domain-specific standardisation}

 Robustness standards need to be domain-specific.
 AI is a broad umbrella term that includes a large number of subfields~\cite{ulnicane2021framing}.
-The AI Act identifies several high-risk application areas (see Section~\ref{sec5.1}) and adapting horizontal rules to such diverse applications is problematic, since each domain has unique characteristics~\cite{reddy2023navigating}.
+The AI Act identifies several high-risk application areas (see Section~\ref{sec5.1}) which provide a structured way to differentiate between domains for standardisation purposes.
+Adapting horizontal rules to such diverse applications is problematic, since each domain has unique characteristics~\cite{reddy2023navigating}.
 Different contexts require distinct ethical considerations and the requirements for AI systems change depending on the underlying technology and domain in which they are deployed.
 Domain-specific standardisation enables legal obligations to be translated into measurable criteria and better aligned with sectoral ethical priorities~\cite{gornet2024too}.
-For example, regulations that limit the use of patient data, suitable in general AI applications, may need to be modified in healthcare to allow the use of de-identified records~\cite{morley2020ethics}, so that the ethical principles that guide the industry, such as autonomy, beneficence, non-maleficence and justice, are respected~\cite{beauchamp1994principles}.
+For example, regulations that limit the use of patient data, suitable in general AI applications, may need to be modified in healthcare to allow the use of de-identified records~\cite{morley2020ethics} and ensure that the ethical principles that guide the industry, such as autonomy, beneficence, non-maleficence and justice, are respected~\cite{beauchamp1994principles}.
 Domain-specific standards do not entail fragmentation, as long as they are built on horizontal ones and would ensure completeness, alignment with general requirements and prevent ambiguities or arbitrary interpretations.